Korma-Chameleon/kc-blog/2032-08-17-weird-czech-qr-codes.md

 1. Scanning the code in their banking app.
 2. Scanning their fingerprint to confirm the transaction.

-In effect, CZ has a payment request system that cuts out a bunch of middlemen and works on any communication system from paper upwards.
+In effect, CZ has a payment request system that cuts out middlemen like PayPal and works on any communication system from paper upwards.

 So, how does it work?